 The Layer Options menu offers you a broad range of ways to interact with layers at a touch.

-Once you have the Layers panel open, select a layer by tapping on it, and tap it again to access the Layer Options menu.
+Open the Layers panel, tap a layer once to select it, and tap it again to access the Layer Options menu.

 Give your layer a custom name.

-Layers added to your project are given sequentially numbered titles by default - for example, Layer 1, Layer 2, Layer 3… To help you remember what’s on each layer, you can give them new names.
+Layers added to your project have sequentially numbered titles by default.
+For example, Layer 1, Layer 2, Layer 3… To help remember what’s on each layer, you can rename them.

 In the Layers panel, tap a layer to bring up Layer Options, then tap Rename.
-When you’ve typed your layer name, hit Return or tap anywhere on the canvas to dismiss the keyboard.
+Once renamed your layer and hit Return.

 Select the contents of a layer.